 This is why in our previous experiments on isolated hepatocytes we studied the peroxidative damage of mitochondrial enzymes induced by tert-butyl hydroperoxide (tBHP).
-In these studies we used tBHP as the prooxidant because, unlike hydrogen peroxide, it is not degraded by catalase (Chance et al. 1979) and consequently its peroxidative effect can be studied over a longer period of incubation.
-We found that oxidation of NADH-dependent substrates is extremely sensitive to peroxidative damage and also that oxidation of flavoprotein dependent substrates is partially reduced (Drahota et al. 2005, Křiváková et al. 2007).
+In these studies, we used tBHP as the prooxidant because, unlike hydrogen peroxide, it is not degraded by catalase (Chance et al. 1979) and consequently its peroxidative effect can be studied over a longer period of incubation.
+We found that oxidation of NADH-dependent substrates is extremely sensitive to peroxidative damage and that oxidation of flavoprotein-dependent substrates is partially reduced (Drahota et al. 2005, Křiváková et al. 2007).

-It has not been fully elucidated to what extent the toxic effects of prooxidants are due to the direct action on mitochondrial enzymes and to what extent secondary radical metabolites formed in cytosol (Kennedy et al. 1992) could also be involved in peroxidative damage when isolated hepatocytes are used.
-Following up on our previous experiments on hepatocytes, therefore, in this study we measured isolated mitochondria and we tested to what extent fatty acid oxidation and succinate oxidation are affected by tBHP.
+It has not been fully elucidated to what extent the toxic effects of prooxidants are due to the direct action on mitochondrial enzymes and to what extent secondary radical metabolites are formed in the cytosol (Kennedy et al. 1992) and could thus also be involved in peroxidative damage when isolated hepatocytes are used.
+Based upon our previous experiments on hepatocytes, we measured in the present study isolated mitochondria and tested to what extent fatty acid oxidation and succinate oxidation are affected by tBHP.
 In order to obtain additional data, we tested the effect of tBHP on palmityl carnitine and succinate oxidation on isolated liver mitochondria under the same experimental conditions.
-We compared the effect of tBHP on palmityl carnitine and succinate oxidation, because oxidation of palmityl carnitine involves two mitochondrial dehydogenases, a NADH- and a flavoprotein-dependent one, whereas succinate is oxidized only by the flavoprotein-dependent dehydrogenase.
+We compared the effect of tBHP on palmityl carnitine and succinate oxidation, because oxidation of palmityl carnitine involves two mitochondrial dehydogenases, a NADH- and a flavoprotein-dependent one, whereas succinate is oxidized only by the flavoprotein-dependent dehvdrogenase.

-Liver mitochondria were isolated from male albino Wistar rats (b.w. of 220-230 g) by differential centrifugation as described previously (Ješina et al. 2004).
-Oxygen uptake was measured with the High Resolution Oxygraph2K (OROBOROS, Austria).
-Measurements were taken at 30° C in 2 ml of incubation medium containing 100 mM KCl, 10 mM Tris HCl, 4 mM K-phosphate, 3 mM MgCl2, 1 mM EDTA, 0.5 mg/ml fatty acid free bovine serum albumin, pH 7.4.
+Liver mitochondria were isolated from male Wistar rats (220-230 g) by differential centrifugation as described previously (Ješina et al. 2004).
+Oxygen uptake was measured with the High Resolution Oxygraph2K (Oroboros, Austria).
+Measurements were taken at 30 °C in 2 ml of incubation medium containing 100 mM KCl, 10 mM Tris HCl, 4 mM K-phosphate, 3 mM MgCl2, 1 mM EDTA, 0.5 mg/ml fatty acid-free bovine serum albumin, pH 7.4.
 The rate of oxygen uptake was expressed as pmol/s/mg protein.
 Oxygen uptake curves are presented as the first negative derivation of the oxygen tension changes.